CIO Ventures

 At CIO Ventures, this rule enables technology leaders to share candidly about challenges, failures, and lessons learned without fear of attribution or repercussion.

-Share Freely
+Share freely

 Use insights and information from discussions in your work and decisions.

-Protect Identity
+Protect identity

 Never reveal who said what or who attended the discussion.

-Build Trust
+Build trust

 Enable honest conversations that wouldn't happen otherwise.